sidekiq-cron/sidekiq-cron/README.md

 Checks for new jobs to schedule every 10 seconds and doesn't schedule the same job multiple times when more than one Sidekiq worker is running.

-Scheduling jobs are added only when at least one Sidekiq process is running.
+Scheduling jobs are added only when at least one Sidekiq process is running, but it is safe to use Sidekiq-Cron in environments where multiple Sidekiq processes or nodes are running.

 If you want to know how scheduling work, check out [under the hood](#under-the-hood)